Can Fractional Time Operators Reproduce Gravitational-Wave Memory? A No-Go Result: Main Results

+where $A, B$ are dimensionless weights chosen so that $A+B=1$; one can allow for more general coefficients similar to the effective model \eqref{eq: Classical/Fractional wave equation combination}.
+For weights, $A, B \in [0,1]$ is chosen as a restriction, but a larger subset can also be selected.
+In addition, the GR limit corresponds to $A=0$, $B=1$.

-\paragraph{Toy binary source.} To investigate the offset response vs. source frequency, consider an equal-mass circular binary with $m_1=m_2=1.4\,M_{\odot}$ in the $xy$-plane and center of mass (CM) at the origin.
+To investigate the offset response as a function of source frequency, we consider a toy model without a physical background.
+An artificial equal-mass binary with $m_1=m_2=1.4\,M_{\odot}$ in the $xy$-plane and center of mass (CM) at the origin.
 Let the relative separation be